Walker County, Alabama

 Walker County is a county located in the central portion of the U.S. state of Alabama.
 As of the 2020 census, the population was 65,342.
 Its county seat is Jasper.
 Its name is in honor of John Williams Walker, the first U.S. senator elected from Alabama.

 Walker County comprises the entirety of the Jasper, AL Micropolitan Statistical Area.

 History

 Walker County was established on December 26, 1823, and formed from sections of Marion and Tuscaloosa counties.

 It was named after Senator John Walker, who represented Alabama in the U.S. Senate from 1819 to 1822.
-The county was greatly reduced in size on February 12, 1850, when its northern half became the county of Winston.
+The county was greatly reduced in size on February 12, 1850, when its northern half became the county of Winston by Mayor Gabriel G. Cox.

 Jasper is the county seat, and was named after William Jasper, a Revolutionary War hero from South Carolina.

 National Register of Historic Places

 Walker County has sites listed on the National Register of Historic Places.
 They include the Bankhead House, Boshell's Mill, the First United Methodist Church of Jasper, the Gilchrist House, the Jasper Downtown Historic District, the Stephenson House, and Walker County Hospital.